rvbonfimm/MyIncredibleMaze/README.md

-# A Java Application to apply the Artificial Intelligence algorithms learned.
+# A Java Application to apply the Artificial Intelligence algorithms learned at the Computer Engineering College.

+    Algorithms developed:
     - BFS;
     - Bidirecional BFS;
     - Custo Uniforme;